shoaib-31/QueryMind/README.md

-# Spike AI - Analytics & SEO Query API
+# QueryMind - Analytics & SEO Query API

 Natural language query interface for Google Analytics 4 (GA4) and SEO data powered by LLMs and LangGraph orchestration.

+> Originally built for the [Spike AI Hackathon](https://spike.ai).

 ## Overview

-Spike AI enables users to query their GA4 analytics and SEO data using natural language.
+QueryMind enables users to query their GA4 analytics and SEO data using natural language.
 The system intelligently routes queries to the appropriate data sources (GA4, SEO, or both) and returns comprehensive answers.

 ### Key Features